+RS 341 Contemporary Issues in Christian Ethics 5 credits
-(477) Contemporary Issues in Christian Ethics 5 credits (477) An examination and analysis of such important contemporary issues as nuclear disarmament, war and peace, world hunger, medical ethics, revolution and violence, the criminal justice system; focus on one such issue in light of the Christian traditions of social teachings and contemporary Christian viewpoints; principles and rules for evaluating particular issues.

-RS 371 Dialogue, East and West 5 credits Comparative study of Western and Eastern religious traditions; common categories for understanding what people seek in any religion - knowledge of the holy, harmony with the real world, significant moral value, and what differentiates one tradition from another; principles for inter-faith dialogue that avoid obstacles to development within traditions and obstacles to dialogue between traditions.
+- (477) An examination and analysis of such important contemporary issues as nuclear disarmament, war and peace, world hunger, medical ethics, revolution and violence, the criminal justice system; focus on one such issue in light of the Christian traditions of social teachings and contemporary Christian viewpoints; principles and rules for evaluating particular issues. - RS 371 Dialogue, East and West 5 credits Comparative study of Western and Eastern religious traditions; common categories for understanding what people seek in any religion - knowledge of the holy, harmony with the real world, significant moral value, and what differentiates one tradition from another; principles for inter-faith dialogue that avoid obstacles to development within traditions and obstacles to dialogue between traditions.
+Consist Tanias a E gradite DC 301

-RS 391 Special Topics 2-5 credits
+13 331 opecial rupics 2-5 creans

 RS 392 Special Topics 2-5 credits

 RS 393 Special Topics 2-5 credits

 RS 396 Independent Study 2-5 credits

 RS 397 Independent Study 2-5 credits

 RS 398 Independent Study 2-5 credits

-RS 405 The Songs of the Community of Israel 5 credits (481) Analysis of the literary form and types of the Psalms; Psalm I as showing why the Psalms rank book in the Wisdom Literature: how medita tion differs from prayer; how prayer constitu munity of Israel; how community constitute es the essen- tial condition for prayer.

-RS 414 The Synoptics: Matthew, Mark and Luke 5 credits (210) Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism and redaction criticism.

-(355) Early Christian Theology 5 credits Theological, historical and literary analysis of writings of some of the leading early and later Fathers of the Church; e.g., Justin, Irenaeus, Tertullian, Origen, Augustine.
-Majors and minors or permission by chairperson.

-RS 426 Scholastic Theology 5 credits (357) Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aguinas.
-Prerequisite: RS 425.

-(358) Reformation Theology 5 credits The theological dispute of the Reformation on justification by faith alone; controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Prerequisite: RS 426.

-(487) Modern Protestant Theology 5 credits Theological position, history and trends of some major Protestant denominations; principle leaders of modern Protestant thought and their tenets: Bultmann, Tillich and Niebuhr.

-RS 441 Religious Themes in Literature 5 credits (485) Study of selected literary works in terms of their theological implications and religious insights.

-RS 460 Trinity, Grace, and Life in the Spirit 5 credits Study of God's life as Trinity and as shared with us (grace); theological method and relation to spiritual theology.
+- RS 405 The Songs of the Community of Israel 5 credits (481) Analysis of the literary form and types of the Psalms; Psalm I as showing why the Psalms rank as the major book in the Wisdom Literature: how meditation/reflection differs from prayer; how prayer constitutes the community of Israel; how community constitutes the essential condition for prayer. - RS 414 The Synoptics: Matthew, Mark and Luke 5 credits (210)Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism and redaction criticism. - RS 425 Early Christian Theology 5 credits (355) Theological, historical and literary analysis of writings of some of the leading early and later Fathers of the Church; e.g., Justin, Irenaeus, Tertullian, Origen, Augustine.
+Majors and minors or permission by chairperson. - RS 426 Scholastic Theology 5 credits Seminar: the origin and main lines of scholastic the-(357) ology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
+Prerequisite: RS 425. - RS 427 Reformation Theology 5 credits (358) The theological dispute of the Reformation on justification by faith alone; controversies among Catholics.
+Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Prerequisite: RS 426. - RS 431 Modern Protestant Theology 5 credits (487) Theological position, history and trends of some major Protestant denominations; principle leaders of modern Protestant thought and their tenets: Bultmann, Tillich and Niebuhr - Trinity, Grace, and Life in the Spirit RS 460 5 credits Study of God's life as Trinity and as shared with us (grace); theological method and relation to spiritual theology.
 Seminar for majors, minors.

 RS 491 Special Topics 2-5 credits

 RS 492 Special Topics 2-5 credits

 RS 493 Special Topics 2-5 credits

 RS 496 Independent Study 2-5 credits

-RS 497 Independent Study 2-5 credits
+RS 496 RS 497 Independent Study Independent Study 2-5 credits 2-5 credits

-RS 498 Independent Study 2-5 credits